 Anthracnose is a plant disease caused by fungi.
-It can cause severe damage and even death to many species of trees, shrubs and other plants if left untreated.
-When anthracnose strikes, you need to act quickly as it can spread throughout an entire garden or landscape if left unchecked.
+It can cause severe damage to many species of trees, shrubs and other plants if left untreated.
+When anthracnose strikes, contract your arborist to assess and recommend services.

-Dogwood anthracnose was first discovered in the Pacific Northwest in the 1970s and soon spread to the eastern United States, eventually resulting in severe losses to natural stands of dogwoods in mountainous regions.
+Dogwood anthracnose was first discovered in Eastern North America in the 1970s, eventually resulting in severe losses to natural stands of dogwoods in mountainous regions.
 It wasn’t until 1991 that the culprit – discula destructiva – was identified as the cause of anthracnose.

 How does Anthracnose affect plants?

-Many species of garden plants, shrubs and trees are susceptible to anthracnose, but some of the most common include ash, maple and oak trees.
+Many species of garden plants, shrubs and trees are susceptible to anthracnose, but some of the most common include ash, maple, sycamore, redbud filbert and oak trees.
 Other plants such as peonies, liriope (lilyturfs) and even garden fruits and vegetables also may be affected.
-It is important to note that anthracnose does not discriminate; it can affect any plant or tree regardless of age or condition.
+It is important to note that anthracnose does not discriminate; it can affect any plant or tree regardless of age or condition, but it is also species-specific– sycamore anthracnose does not infect maples or oaks, for example.

 Symptoms of Anthracnose

-Anthracnose symptoms vary depending on what plant it has infected, but the disease often manifests itself through discoloration and wilting of leaves or fruits.
+Anthracnose symptoms vary depending on what plant it has infected, but the disease often manifests itself through discoloration and wilting of leaves or fruits and necrosis of petioles and twigs.

-Anthracnose is particularly hard to treat because the fungal spores that cause it can enter the host plant’s system through wounds in its bark or through contact with infested soil.
+Anthracnose is particularly hard to treat because the fungal spores that cause it can enter the host plant’s system through foliar contact and wounds in its bark.

 Will Anthracnose Kill My Trees?

-In some cases, anthracnose can lead to plant death.
+In very rare cases, anthracnose can lead to plant death.
 According to Iowa State University, anthracnose fungus can also cause death of buds and twigs on trees.

 The death of new shoot growth for repeated years can result in a gnarled or crooked branch growth, as side shoots take over as the new leader branches.